 Findings: Effects of Cannabis on Sleep Disorders

 Studies have shown that cannabis can improve the quality and duration of sleep and help treat various sleeping disorders.
-A major cannabinoid found in cannabis, tetrahydrocannabinol (THC), effectively reduces the amount of time it takes those with insomnia to fall asleep4.
-One study found that regular consumers of oral THC fell asleep faster and without difficulty compared to non-consumers9.
-Another study found that cannabis, when administered acutely, eased the falling asleep process and increased the duration of stage 4 sleep24.
+A major cannabinoid found in cannabis, tetrahydrocannabinol (THC), effectively reduces the amount of time it takes those with insomnia to fall asleep2.
+One study found that regular consumers of oral THC fell asleep faster and without difficulty compared to non-consumers6.

-THC has also been shown to decrease the number of awakenings throughout the night4.
-An animal trial found that a synthetic cannabinoid similar to THC was effective at attenuating seratonin-induced apnea by relaxing a muscle in the chin and tongue that has been implicated in the cause of the disorder2.
-Studies have also found that cannabinoids are effective for treating nightmares in military personnel with PTSD6,10.
+THC has also been shown to decrease the number of awakenings throughout the night2.
+An animal trial found that a synthetic cannabinoid similar to THC was effective at attenuating seratonin-induced apnea by stabilizing breathing patterns and supporting the upper airway muscles.1.
+Studies have also found that cannabinoids are effective for treating nightmares in military personnel with PTSD4,7.

 States That Have Approved Medical Marijuana for Sleep Disorders

 Minnesota and New Mexico have each approved medical marijuana for obstructive sleep apnea, effective starting in July 2018.
 No states have approved medical marijuana for the treatment of early morning disorder.